alexfernandez/alexfernandez.github.io/2023/avis-aeterna.md

 which must be contained as much as possible.
 For instance [St. Elmo's fire](https://en.wikipedia.org/wiki/St._Elmo%27s_fire) is suspected in the Hindenburg disaster.
-Also, air leaks inside the enclosure will mix the H₂ with O₂ and turn the inside into a ticking bomb.
+Also, air leaks inside the enclosure will mix the H₂ with O₂ and turn the insides into a ticking bomb.

 ### 🛩️ Propulsion